HL7/US-Core/source/pages/_includes/us-core-practitionerrole-intro.md

 1. An associated practitioner
 1. An associated organization
-1. An associated location
-1. Contact information

 **Each PractitionerRole must support:**

 1. A role
 1. A specialty
+1. An associated location
+1. Contact information
+1. A communication endpoint

 **Profile specific implementation guidance:**